Definitions

 Age assurance

-This is a broader term, which includes age verification as well as methods for age estimation.
+This is a broader term, which includes age verification as well as methods for age estimation and age inference.

 Age Verification